I maikaʻi ke kalo i ka ʻohā

 Manaʻo Nui (Farm Background)

 Nohoʻana Farm is one of the few surviving kuleana lands being cultivated currently in Waikapū.
 The Pellegrino ʻOhana which has Hawaiian ties to Nohoʻana, own and manage this family farm situated on two acres of land, comprised of 12 ancient loʻi kalo.
 Wai (water) from the Waikapū Stream is the lifeline of the farm.
 Nohoʻana is the historical name of the ʻili (subdivision) which translates to “a way of life” or “lifestyle”.
 Loʻi kalo cultivation thrived at Nohoʻana Farm and throughout Waikapū from the 1600s until the early 1900s, after which the land was forced to lay fallow due to the lack of stream flow, caused by the sugar industry.
 In May of 2004, the Pellegrino ʻOhana along with the support of the Waikapū community and kalo farmers throughout Hawaiʻi began restoring the pā pōhaku kīpapa (stone terraces), loʻi kalo and ʻauwai to their original state while advocating for increased stream flow to the Waikapū Stream.
 Along with wetland kalo, other important Hawaiian food crops are cultivated on the land using traditional, sustainable and organic farming practices.
 The mission of Nohoʻana Farm is “E ola mau ka mahiʻai kuʻuna”, meaning “Perpetuating traditional Hawaiian agriculture”.
 One of the main objectives of the farm is to engage with the Maui community by raising awareness through education on the importance and relevancy of traditional agriculture and food preparation, cultural landscape restoration and water resource management.
 In addition, the farm is dedicated to cultivating a diverse range of food crops and producing healthy food products that help support and sustain the Waikapū community.
 As of 2018, 6 of the 12 loʻi kalo have been completely restored.
-With the help of grants and community support, Nohoʻana Farm has built an educational facility and infrastructure that allows the entire farm to be completely energy self-sufficient.
+With the help of grants and community support, Nohoʻana Farm has built an educational and community food hub and processing facility along with infrastructure that allows the entire farm to be completely energy self-sufficient.

 ʻAi Pono (Healthy Food Systems)